 One of the pillars of the CRSB’s mandate is to facilitate sustainability projects that help advance the continuous improvement for sustainability of the Canadian beef industry.
-These projects will build on the strategies and goals of the sustainability benchmarking assessments and support the sustainability outcomes of the CRSB’s Verification Framework.
+These projects will build on the strategies and goals of the sustainability benchmarking assessments and support the sustainability outcomes of the CRSB’s Certified Sustainable Beef Framework.

 Over 1000 species make their home on Canadian rangelands, their habitat regularly overlapping with agricultural landscapes, particularly livestock grazing operations.
 Existing producer management is often what has allowed the species to persist, but there are supplementary opportunities to further enhance the habitat quality for wildlife species on those lands.

-The project covers 65,000 acres in Southern Alberta and works with ranchers from the Saskatchewan border through to the Alberta Foothills.
+The project covers 65,000 acres in Southern Alberta and includes ranchers from the Saskatchewan border through to the Alberta Foothills.
 Habitat enhancement include things such as water development projects, wildlife friendly fencing, and development of specific habitat through structures such as hawk poles.

 Cows and Fish: The Alberta Riparian Habitat Management Society, known as Cows and Fish, is a voluntary organization focused on improving appreciation for and awareness of, riparian areas and their management by fostering riparian stewardship.